Depression in Adults: Looking forward to the NICE 2018 Guidance on Treatment and Management

 Follow the conference on Twitter #depressionsummit

-This conference will focus on the implementation of the New National NICE Guideline for Depression in adults: treatment and management which is currently in draft form and due to be published early in 2018, followed by a new Quality Standard later in the year.
+This conference will focus on the implementation of the soon to be released National NICE Guideline for Depression in adults: treatment and management which is currently in draft form, and is due to be published in 2018, following this is expected to be a new Quality Standard.

 Throughout the day this event will systematically focus on the prominent areas highlighted in the current Guidelines Draft by looking at current research, best practice, pharmacological vs psychological interventions and the importance of patient involvement.